 A classic Caesar salad includes crispy croutons, but I’m replacing them here with crispy prosciutto and parmesan shards.
 They bring that crunchy element that croutons provide in the original, plus a lot of lovely savoury flavour.
 To make the salad more of a meal, I love to add grilled chicken thighs.
 They’re juicy, and when paired with a simple lemon, garlic and herb marinade, it’s pretty hard to go wrong.

-MAKE IT VEGETARIAN: Swap the crispy prosciutto for crispy chickpeas (toss a tin of drained chickpeas with 1 tablespoon olive oil, 1 teaspoon salt and 1 teaspoon smoked paprika then bake on a lined oven tray for about 20 minutes at 180C/360F) and add grilled halloumi or tofu slices rather than the chicken.
+MAKE IT VEGETARIAN: Swap the crispy prosciutto for crispy chickpeas (toss a can of drained chickpeas with 1 tablespoon olive oil, 1 teaspoon salt and 1 teaspoon smoked paprika then bake on a lined oven tray for about 20 minutes at 180C/360F) and add grilled halloumi or tofu slices rather than the chicken.

 Ingredients